aws/aws-iot-device-sdk-js-v2/documents/MIGRATION_GUIDE.md

 ### Example

 It's always helpful to look at a working example to see how new functionality works, to be able to tweak different options, to compare with existing code.
-For that reasons, we implemented a [Publish/Subscribe example](https://github.com/aws/aws-iot-device-sdk-js-v2/tree/main/samples/node/pub_sub_mqtt5)
+For that reason, we implemented a [Publish/Subscribe example](https://github.com/aws/aws-iot-device-sdk-js-v2/tree/main/samples/node/pub_sub_mqtt5)
 ([source code](https://github.com/aws/aws-iot-device-sdk-js-v2/blob/main/samples/node/pub_sub_mqtt5/index.ts)) in the v2 SDK
 similar to a sample provided by the v1 SDK (see a corresponding [readme section](https://github.com/aws/aws-iot-device-sdk-js?tab=readme-ov-file#device-examplejs) and [source code](https://github.com/aws/aws-iot-device-sdk-js/blob/master/examples/device-example.js)).